Regulatory Compliance Hub | SkyFuns

 How SkyFuns keeps every shared flight within the regulations.

-Before a listing appears on SkyFuns, we review that it aligns with Commission Regulation (EU) No 965/2012 on Air Operations and Part-NCO cost-sharing requirements.
+Before a listing appears on SkyFuns, we review that it aligns in accordance with Article 6(4a) of Commission Regulation (EU) No 965/2012 and the applicable Part-NCO requirements:

 Review cycle